lawliet89/hpce/hpce5/readme.txt

 necessarily be a factor of the image size.
 They have to be mindful not to expect more bytes than is avaialble and write more bytes than required.

+For the purposes of the discussion below, we will consider an erosion pass -- dilation will be analogous.

+Consider an n levels erosion operation and the corresponding n distance Von Neumann neighbourhood of some pixel in the shape of a diamond.
+Minimisation of pixel values will first be done row-wise and then accumulated for each column until the pixel at the bottom of the diamond at which point the pixel would have been fully processed.
+If we think in terms of the overlapping diamonds for every pixel in an image, we can see that each pixel is also part of a row of the diamond of 2n other pixels.
+To process each pixel would mean to process 2n+1 minimisations over window sizes ranging from 1 to n+1.
+This window minimisation can be performed efficiently in O(1) amortised using the algorithm presented in http://goo.gl/eXGis3.
+Also, notice that except for the window of size 2n+1, the minimisation done for an upper diamond of one pixel is essentially that of a lower diamond of another pixel.
+Thus the work done can be almost halved.

+The erosion and dilation modules will perform their respective minimisation and maximisation described above.
+It also handles synchronisation using the primitives described above.
+Finally, they also have to "prime" and "drain" their process pipeline accordingly.

 ===============================================================================
 Verification Methodology

+Corectness is crucial in the operation of the algorithm.
+Correctness is checked by performing a binary comparison of the ouputs from the reference implementation and our implementation using an identical randomly generated input from /dev/urandom.
+Tests were performed for images with dimensions of a power of two, and "odd" sizes using the various levels.
 ===============================================================================
 Work Partition